reTHINK-project/dev-discovery/README.md

  c.)
 Once Solr is installed create a core called "rethink"

    There might be differences btw.
 Linux and Windows to do this:
    In windows it is done by command line  "solr create -c rethink"

-	 you can check the rethink core by opening a browser and call http://localhost:8983/solr/rethink/select?q=*:*
+   you can check the rethink core by opening a browser and call
+	 http://localhost:8983/solr/rethink/select?q=*:*

  d)  Build and Run SolrJ
-	 Solr has API for java called SolrJ
+	 Solr has an API for java called SolrJ

   Make sure to include solr-solrj-x.y.z.jar to the classpath at build time (its in the dist directory of you Solr installation) at runtime all libraries located in the dist directory have to be available

   For more instruction read https://cwiki.apache.org/confluence/display/solr/Using+SolrJ

  e)  edit the solrIndexURL parameter in the web.xml file according to your setting